hwbrill/vsCTS/README.md

 The position of the readouts correlates similar to that of an eight character array[8].
 So, data in array[0] - Lane Number; array[1] - Place; ... array[7] - Seconds x .01

 Communications to the scoreboard is done serially at 9600 baud continuously having no delimiters, new line or carriage return; the scoreboard doesn't respond back at all to the timing console.
-Refer to [ASCII Table](http://www.ascii-code.com/)

 ## The Protocol
 The data for the readouts is preceded by a one byte of data representing the channel number of the module.